 Let's modify this brush a little bit to get more flexibility in the sketching process.
 Tap the 6B Pencil icon, and the Settings of the tool will appear.
 Choose the General settings and change the Size Limits to ~30% Max.

 We already have two layers by default: one layer with the background color and one empty layer.
-It's best to start with a simple white canvas, without any gradients or colours, so we're keeping the background color white.
+It's best to start with a simple white canvas, without any gradients or colors, so we're keeping the background color white.

 Open the Layers panel, tap "Layer 2", and rename it "sketch".
 Choose any color you like from the Color menu in the top right corner.